-My name is Loretta Lambert and I homeschooled my four children for twenty -three years.
-I began when I was pregnant with our third child and I can honestly say that the day I began back in September 1993, I had absolutely no idea how much it would change my life as well as my husband’s and our four children.
-It is always difficult for me to be brief but hopefully, over the next few months, I can share more of my homeschooling journey with you.
-I think it is important to say up front that by the grace of God my four children walk with the Lord Jesus Christ and wound up receiving many college scholarships from reputable universities in the United States.
+My name is Loretta Lambert, and I homeschooled my four children for twenty-three years.
+I began when I was pregnant with our third child, and I can honestly say that the day I began in September 1993, I had no idea how much it would change my life, as well as my husband’s and our four children.
+It is always difficult for me to be brief, but hopefully, I can share more of my homeschooling journey with you over the next few months.
+I think it is important to say up front that by the grace of God, my four children walk with the Lord Jesus Christ and wound up receiving many college scholarships from reputable universities in the United States.
 Why include the part about the college scholarships, you might ask?
-Well, it’s because I believe it was my goal as their teacher to help them along the way to discover what they were gifted to do.
+Well, it’s because I believe it was my goal as their teacher to help them discover what they were gifted to do along the way.

 In his seventh edition of The Read-Aloud Handbook, author Jim Trelease passes the baton onto those who strongly desire to “advertise well” the unique and life-changing results of the tradition of reading aloud.
 There are many of us who can testify about the results of reading aloud.

 Coupled with the educational research that is so stunning are the bridges that are built between the reader and the listeners.
 The growing relationship of the ‘shared story’ with each book read aloud is immeasurable.

 Stop and think back to a book or even a quote from a book that captured your own imagination and caused you to dream a new dream, to think a new thought, and, ultimately, to change your life in some new way.

 My deep desire is to carry this baton and pass it on to many others—to begin a new long race, not a sprint of sorts.
 As a competitive runner both in high school as well as in college, I learned that the longer races are where you need to be taught how to pace yourself, how to take breaks in between hard workouts, how to get out of bed and run even when you felt neither physically ready nor mentally ready.
 That is the kind of baton I hope and pray to pass on.